With tropical temperatures or cozy environments, these Rochester-area destinations offer pleasant snowy-day getaways—at least for a few hours.

 3. Monroe County Libraries

-Signing up for a free library card gives you access to all 32 Monroe County libraries!
-The Monroe Country Library System comprises town & village locations, Rochester Public Library branch locations, and the Central Library.
+Signing up for a free library card gives you access to all 31 Monroe County libraries!
+The Monroe County Library System comprises town and village locations, Rochester Public Library branch locations, and the Central Library.
+Each library has unique amenities and environments, so spend some time this winter exploring a few.
+You can also check out a local bookstore.

 4. RMSC + Planetarium